awsdocs/amazon-vpc-user-guide/doc_source/flow-logs.md

 You can create a flow log for a VPC, a subnet, or a network interface\.
 If you create a flow log for a subnet or VPC, each network interface in the VPC or subnet is monitored\.
 Flow log data is published to a log group in CloudWatch Logs, and each network interface has a unique log stream\.
 Log streams contain *flow log records*, which are log events consisting of fields that describe the traffic for that network interface\.
 For more information, see [Flow Log Records](#flow-log-records)\.

-To create a flow log, you specify the resource for which you want to create the flow log, the type of traffic to capture \(accepted traffic, rejected traffic, or all traffic\), the name of a log group in CloudWatch Logs to which the flow log will be published, and the ARN of an IAM role that has sufficient permission to publish the flow log to the CloudWatch Logs log group\.
-If you specify the name of a log group that does not exist, we'll attempt to create the log group for you\.
+To create a flow log, you specify the resource for which to create the flow log, the type of traffic to capture \(accepted traffic, rejected traffic, or all traffic\), the name of a log group in CloudWatch Logs to which the flow log is published, and the ARN of an IAM role that has sufficient permissions to publish the flow log to the CloudWatch Logs log group\.
+If you specify the name of a log group that does not exist, we attempt to create the log group for you\.
 After you've created a flow log, it can take several minutes to begin collecting data and publishing to CloudWatch Logs\.
 Flow logs do not capture real\-time log streams for your network interfaces\.

 You can create multiple flow logs that publish data to the same log group in CloudWatch Logs\.
 If the same network interface is present in one or more flow logs in the same log group, it has one combined log stream\.
 If you've specified that one flow log should capture rejected traffic, and the other flow log should capture accepted traffic, then the combined log stream captures all traffic\.